Paul DeJong Player Props: Cardinals vs. Giants

 Paul DeJong At The Plate

-- DeJong is batting .223 with five doubles, eight home runs and 13 walks.
+- DeJong is batting .231 with five doubles, nine home runs and 13 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.